Retro Cool 1950s Advertising Art Prints and Ads

-A lot of people like to buy them in good or bad condition to use in decoupage or scrapbooking projects.
+A lot of people like to buy them in good or bad condition for decoupage art or scrapbooking projects.
 The larger ads are almost the right size to use as part of a scrapbooking page.
 The arts & crafts options are only limited by your own creativity.

 Now for a quick quiz!
-Hint: You will find the answer in the hub.
+Hint: You will find the answer in the hub.view quiz statistics

 Where to Find 1950s Retro Ads